blazejsewera/blog/src/pages/second-brain.md

   but was it the first, second, or third link?
   We all wish we had a sidekick who remembers all the relevant information at all times.
-  Problem is, if we ask the same question multiple times, people tend to get annoyed.
+  Problem is, we will annoy people if we ask the same question multiple times.
-  Google search doesn't seem to get annoyed, but suddenly we are annoyed with the overwhelming and mostly irrelevant results.
+  On the other hand, we can become annoyed with the overwhelming number of results that are mostly irrelevant to us.
   What if there was a better way to manage knowledge and you, a software engineer, had all the skills to make it happen?
-  Meet the Second Brain, a note-taking technique that not only will improve up your Time To Answer, but also has a potential to improve your engineering skills and make you a happier person.
+  Meet the Second Brain, a note-taking technique that not only will improve your Time To Answer, but also has a potential to improve your engineering skills and make you a happier person.
 draft: true